 Application of advanced principles of linguistics in a business, organizational, educational, political, or other appropriate setting.

-Prerequisites: jr st; 300-level or above course in linguis; 2.25 gpa; cons supervising faculty member.
+Prerequisites: junior standing; 300-level or above course in linguistics; 2.25 GPA and consent of supervising faculty member.

 Course Rules: One cr earned for academic work based on 40 hrs in internship.
 May be retaken to 6 cr max.